A list of the top Diaper Bag Essentials you can’t leave home without.

-As a first time mom, figuring out what essentials you need in your newborn diaper bag can be really intimidating.
+As a first-time mom, figuring out what essentials you need in your newborn diaper bag can be really intimidating.
 For such a tiny little person, newborns sure need a lot of gear!

 Now that you’re home from the hospital, you’re probably going to want to get out of the house, even if it’s just for that first doctor’s appointment.
 And going out with baby means it’s time to pack for baby!

 You may be asking yourself what you need to pack in your diaper bag, or if you even need one at all.
 The answer is YES, you definitely need one!
-Trust me, I’ve tried to find purses that have the same amount of pockets and storage for sippy cups and bottles, but in 10 years I have never found one.
+Trust me, I’ve tried to find purses with the same amount of pockets and storage for sippy cups and bottles, but in 10 years I have never found one.

 The diaper bag is the first essential item you need for your diaper bag…I know that doesn’t actually make sense but you get what I’m saying😊